-Do not assume that forms are outdated because the revision date is not the current year or even within many years of the current year.
-Several years usually pass between revisions.
-For example, in 2024, New York updated several forms, a few of which had not been updated since 1999.
-This is because divorce laws do not change often so there is no need to revise the forms.
-Even when a form revision date is updated, the changes are more often related to the format and appearance of the form rather than the content.
+Do not assume that forms are outdated simply because the revision date is not the current year.
+In many jurisdictions, several years pass between revisions.
+For example, in 2024, New York updated several forms, some of which had not been revised since 1999.
+One form revised in 1999 is still currently in use.
+Divorce laws do not change frequently, so forms may remain valid for many years without revision.
+When a form is updated, changes are often formatting-related rather than substantive.

 2. A state may revise one or more forms at once, but rarely revises them all.